 1. What's the purpose of the team?
 What is their purpose and goal?

-2. What was their fall schedule/record?
+2. What was their fall schedule/record this past season?
 Winter schedule?
 Next spring and summer schedule?

-4. Can we see some past practice plans for the team?
-This will allow you to see what the coach is working and focusing on for the girls.
+*** This will allow you to see how much the coach puts into his practice plans.
 If they're unable to provide one, then this speaks volumes for the lack of foresight and preparation he/she puts into the practices.

 *** Again, if they are unable to do so, this a major red flag.
 With the kind of budgets teams are using now days, it's imperative that teams keep good accounting records.

 7. What are the fees and what does it include?
 Uniform(s), insurance, tournaments - how many? etc..